tothuhien/lsd2/README.md

 # LSD2: LEAST-SQUARES METHODS TO ESTIMATE RATES AND DATES FROM PHYLOGENIES

+##News

+- lsd2 is now integrated in IQ-tree

-__For people who prefer R, an R-wrapper of lsd2 is developping here: https://github.com/tothuhien/Rlsd2 .__
+- For people who prefer R, an R-wrapper of lsd2 is developping here: https://github.com/tothuhien/Rlsd2 .

+- Temporal constraint is now imposed by default without option -c

+- Variance is also used by default without applying -v 1

 ## Compile/install LSD2: